UnBearAble1/Diabetes_Final_Project/README.md

 - Load dataframe and determine types of each column
 - Create a list of those columns that are categorical
 - Create a one hot encoder instance and fit and transform the data of the categorical columns
-- Merge the dataframe of the one hot encoded features and drop the originals
+- Merge the data frame of the one hot encoded features and drop the originals
 - Define our target (diabetes) and our features (all other columns)
 - Split into training and testing datasets
 - Fit and scale the data